crispab/codekvast/README.md

 and use that script instead of `path/to/gradlew`

 ### Software publishing
-The agent part of Codekvast is published to Bintray.
+The daemon part of Codekvast is published to Bintray.
 To be able to upload to Bintray you need the following lines in your `~/.gradle/gradle
 .properties`:

     bintrayUser=my-bintray-user